SpirosDR1/README.md/README.md

 can't migrate chains to fix it — so they need post-quantum verification added where their assets already sit.

-Incumbent custody providers haven't built this for institutions yet.
-**QUBEX Sentinel** is the verification infrastructure for that gap.
+No one has shipped a verification layer that adds quantum-safe assurance to existing institutional custody flows without requiring chain migration. **QUBEX Sentinel** is the verification infrastructure for that specific gap.

 ## Current Status